Fusing task-oriented and open-domain dialogues in conversational agents: Related Work

 \section{Related Work}

-Recently there have been multiple efforts on developing dialogue systems multi-tasking on various types of dialogues.
-Adapter-Bot \cite{madotto2020adapter} uses a fixed backbone conversational model (DialoGPT) and triggers on-demand dialogue skills (e.g., empathetic responses, weather information, movie recommendation) via different adapters \cite{houlsby2019parameter}. \cite{madotto2020attention} learns a dialogue system that independently parameterizes different dialogue skills, and learns to select and combine each of them through Attention over Parameters. \cite{shuster2019dialogue} multi-tasked on 12 separate dialogue datasets that focus on different skills and showed that a single unified model can perform decently well on all tasks.
+Recently, there have been multiple efforts on developing dialogue systems multi-tasking on various types of dialogues~\cite{ni2021recent,maasur}.
+Adapter-Bot~\cite{madotto2020adapter} uses a fixed backbone conversational model (DialoGPT) and triggers on-demand dialogue skills (e.g., empathetic responses, weather information, movie recommendation) via different adapters~\cite{houlsby2019parameter}. ~\cite{madotto2020attention} learns a dialogue system that independently parameterizes different dialogue skills, and learns to select and combine each of them through Attention over Parameters. \citeauthor{xuuend} (\citeyear{xuuend}) proposed an end-to-end dialogue model based on a hierarchical encoder-decoder, which employed a discrete latent variable to learn underlying dialogue intentions.
+They argued that the latent discrete variable interprets the intentions that guide machine responses generation~\cite{howint}. \citeauthor{shuster2019dialogue} (\citeyear{shuster2019dialogue}) multi-tasked on 12 separate dialogue datasets that focus on different skills and showed that a single unified model can perform decently well on all tasks.
 However, these models do not model the dependency between different types of dialogues in the multi-turn setting.
-And thus they are not guaranteed to converse seamlessly and naturally in multiple dialogue modes simultaneously in a multi-turn conversation session.
+Thus, they are not guaranteed to converse seamlessly and naturally in multiple dialogue modes simultaneously in a multi-turn conversation session.